vmaineng/vmaineng/README.md

 # Hi there, I'm Mai 👋

 ## About Me
-I'm a UX engineer who loves building apps and contributing to open-source projects.
+I'm a Web UI engineer who loves building apps and contributing to open-source projects.
 <br/>
 When I'm not coding, you can find me eating somewhere around the city.
 I believe in writing clean, efficient code and continuously learning new technologies.